yvespeirsman/yvespeirsman.github.io/blog/_posts/2015-05-18-visualizing-word-embeddings-with-tsne.markdown

 <p>t-SNE was developed by Laurens van der Maaten at the University of Delft.
 It won Maarten the <a href="https://www.kaggle.com/c/MerckActivity/prospector#186">Merck Visualization Challenge on Kaggle</a>, and has been applied to images, word embeddings, movies, and similar high-dimensional datasets.
 Maarten’s website contains links to implementations of the technique in a variety of programming languages, in addition to the research papers that go into the gory details of the underlying maths.</p>

+<p>I tested out t-SNE by visualizing the 300-dimensional word embeddings produced by GloVe, a deep learning method developed at Stanford University.
+Word embeddings model the contexts in which words appear, and are often used as a way of measuring the semantic similarity between two words.
+You can download a large number of example word embeddings directly from the <a href="http://nlp.stanford.edu/projects/glove/">GloVe website</a>.
+As you’ll see, t-SNE really makes it easy to visualize these 300-dimensional embeddings in two dimensions, and to get a rough idea of their quality.</p>

-<p>I tested out t-SNE by visualizing the 300-dimensional word embeddings produced by GloVe, which you can download from the <a href="http://nlp.stanford.edu/projects/glove/">GloVe</a> website.
-As you’ll see, this is a really simple process.
-First we read in the word embeddings and labels from two text files.
-The embeddings file contains one vector per line, with the values for all dimensions separated by tabs.
-The label file has the labels for these vectors &mdash; one label per line, in the same order as the vectors in the embeddings file.</p>
+<p>Let’s go through the process step by step.
+First we read in the word embeddings and their labels from two text files.
+The embeddings file should contain one vector per line, with the values for all dimensions separated by tabs.
+The label file should list the labels for these vectors &mdash; one label per line, in the same order as the vectors in the embeddings file.</p>

 <div class="highlight"><pre><code>import numpy as Math
 import pylab as Plot